lifeisbeautifu1/shell-scripting/README.md

 - `r` for checking file read permission
 - `w` for checking file write permission
 - `s` for checking file execution permission

+## Appending text to the end of the file

+You can use `cat` command with `>` or `>>` operators.
+The difference between them is that the first one clears the file content before appending and the other is not.